Sangee (2025 film)

 Sangee is a 2025 Indian Hindi-language comedy film directed by Sumit Kulkarni and written by Thopte Vijaysinh Sarjerao.
 The film was produced by Yantrana Films and Armoks Films.
 It stars Sharib Hashmi, Sanjay Bishnoi, Gaurav More, Vidya Malvade, and Shyamraj Patil and was theatrically released on 17 January 2025.

 Plot

 A middle-aged unsettled Baman has a bad reputation of borrowing money from his well-settled classmates.
 He is once again on his mission of acquiring the interest free funds for his new venturer.
 He tries to get the much-needed money from his three classmates Arun, Ayyappa and Shailesh.
 He fails miserably due to his own past bad reputation.
 Finally, Baman approaches his two best friends - Akhil and Karan.
 He wants the required funds from them by hook or by crook.
 However, his friends are adamant this time.
 They have decided not to give him anything come what may.
 Baman finally wins it and gets the required funds, but after going through a lot of turmoil.
-It is a simple humorous tale of love and friendship.
-This story - full of laughter finally tells us that the investments in friendship yields greater returns.